 Rental Application Form– The Landlord can request a rental application from Tenants to verify the financial credentials.
-Once approved, both parties can sign the lease.
+Once approved, both parties can sign the New Mexico rental lease agreement.

 Sublease Agreement – For a tenant looking to rent out the space they are leasing from the landlord.
 Download: PDF | Word (.docx) |